 Make “lart” on winter nights with your headlamps.
 Play snowball-bocce.
 Create a winter Olympics sport for kids (snow-pit longjump, perhaps)?
 Make maple candy in the snow.
-Winter is time to get creative about ways to play outside… for some more fun ideas, check out 103 ways to make this your best winter ever.
+Winter is time to get creative about ways to play outside.

 Tips: winter gear for kids

 When it comes to activity-specific equipment and quickly growing kids, consider renting gear for your first few outings.
-Your local MEC store rents snowsports gear from cross-country skis to winter tents, so you can see if your family likes the activity before you invest in your own gear.
+Many ski hills and snowshoe areas rent snowsports gear, so you can see if your family likes the activity before you invest in your own gear.